-Where To Go Ice skating in Paris in 2018
+Where to go ice skating in Paris in 2019

-With Christmas Day less than two weeks away, I’m here to tell you about one of my favorite holiday activities: ice skating.
+With Christmas Day less than three months away, I’m here to tell you about one of my favorite holiday activities: ice skating.
 I love ice hockey, and even though ice hockey isn’t very popular in France, ice skating is definitely a thing here in Paris during the winter months.
 It really is the perfect winter activity, especially in the city of lights.

-Ice Skating at La Grande Arche, La Défense
+Ice skating at La Grande Arche in La Défense

-First on my list of places to go ice skating in Paris in 2018 is la Grande Arche at La Défense.
-To get here, take metro line 1 or the RER A to Gare de la Défense.
-I guess la Grande Arche is technically situated just outside Paris, but it’s so close, and for the sake of giving you the best possible places to skate, I think I need to include it in this article.
+First on my list of places to go ice skating in Paris in 2019 is La Grande Arche at La Défense.
+To get there, take metro line 1 or the RER A to Gare de la Défense metro station.
+I guess La Grande Arche is technically situated just outside Paris, but it’s so close, and for the sake of giving you the best possible places to skate, I think I need to include it in this article.

 I don’t know about you, but skating on a rooftop sounds pretty cool to me.
 From December 8th to December 21st, you can skate at this rooftop rink every Wednesday, Saturday, and Sunday.

 And starting December 22nd, it will be open every day until the rink is taken down on January 6th.
-It’s open from 10:30am to 6:30pm, but buying a ticket also gives you access to the Nikos Aliagas exhibition, called L’Epreuve du temps – Instants photographiques, which is open from 10am to 7pm.
+It’s open from 10:30am to 6:30pm.

-You’ll get an unbelievable view of all of Paris, including all the significant monuments, and the opportunity to check out the cool exhibit.
+You’ll get an unbelievable view of all of Paris, including all the significant monuments.
 Tickets are 12€ and skate rental is 3€, and they don’t allow you to bring your own skates.
 Keep in mind that this is because the rink is synthetic.

-There’s also a Christmas Market here that you should be sure to check out as well.
+There’s also a Christmas Market there that you should be sure to check out as well.

 Le Grand Palais